greytyler/greytyler/README.md

 <h5>Some hobbies of mine</h5>

 🏔.
 Tech blogs and podcasts<br>
 💻.
-Experimenting with new technologies<br>
+Experimenting with new technologia<br>
 📔.
 Sports, fitness, personal development.

 ---